foundry-rs/starknet-foundry/docs/src/starknet/call.md

 ### Passing `block-id` argument

-You can call a contract at the specific blok by passing `--block-id` argument.
+You can call a contract at the specific block by passing `--block-id` argument.

 ```shell
 $ sncast call \